How to Make Your DIY Wedding Look Like $50K (On Any Budget)

 Where do I find inspiration that will not age badly?

 Avoid copying 2020-2022 Pinterest trends (pampas grass, all-white minimalism, geometric shapes).
 Instead study wedding photographers' portfolios from the last 6 months.
 Their feeds show what actually photographs well right now.
-For 2026 trends, see our wedding trends guide.
+For 2026 trends, see our island citrus wedding color palette guide for a current, DIY-friendly direction.

 Stop Googling.
 Start Planning.